menandmice/micetro_docs/guides/implementation/user_management.rst

 Object-based access controls primer
 ===================================

-The access model for the Men&Mice Suite is object-based.
+The access model for Micetro is object-based.
 Each object type (DNS server, zone, etc.) has an access flag, and restrictions are managed through “roles”, “users”, and “groups”.

 * *Groups* **can** contain *Users*
 * *Groups* **cannot** contain *Groups*
 * *Users* can be a member of **any number** of *Groups*
 * *Users* **and** *Groups* can be assigned to *Roles*

 Roles are grouped access controls based on common restrictions across users and groups.
-The Men&Mice Suite is configured with five default roles: administrators, DNS administrators, DHCP administrators, IPAM administrators, and User administrators.
+Micetro is configured with five default roles: administrators, DNS administrators, DHCP administrators, IPAM administrators, and User administrators.
 These get full access to all access flags in their respective areas.

 * *Administrators*: full access to all objects
 * *DNS Administrators*: full access to DNS objects, including zones, DNS servers, etc.